-9For future reference, we also derive the corresponding condition for the case of flexible prices and wages.
-When the household is free to optimize its wage in every period, the first-order condition becomes:
+For future reference, we also derive the corresponding condition for the case of flexible prices and wages.
+When the household is

 2.2 The Swedish household sector: Non-Ricardian households

 Non-Ricardian and Ricardian households have identical preferences.
 The difference between the two types of households is that Non-Ricardian households have no access to capital or bonds markets.
 In addition, it is assumed, for simplicity, that the wage and employment supplied by Non-Ricardian household equals the average wage and employment supplied by Ricardian households.